ClarityNLP/ClarityNLP/docs/setup/bare-bones-setup.rst

 found.
 The ``intermediate_results_csv`` file contains all of the raw data values that the various tasks found.

-If you are familiar with `Postman <https://www.getpostman.com/>`_ or other HTTP clients you could certainly use those instead of ``curl``.
-Any HTTP client that can POST files as plain text should be OK.

 To check the results, you need to generate a proper CSV file from the intermediate results.
 The record delimiter should be a comma, **not a tab**, which seems to be the default for Microsoft Excel.
 Assuming that you have the